realworldocaml/book/README.md

 ### Installing Dependencies

-To install the dependencies needed for the book and the code examples:
+All OCaml dependencies are vendored in the `duniverse/` directory except for the `dune` build system itself.
+It's preferable to use an empty opam switch with only `dune` installed to avoid conflicts between the opam and local libraries.
+To set up your RWO development environment you can run:

 ```
-opam pin add rwo . -n
+opam switch create rwo 4.07.1
-opam install rwo --deps-only
+opam install dune=1.11.0
 ```

 ### Generating the HTML